Skip to main content

 The Skeletal System a Primary Concern

 Estrogen is a primary regulator of bone homeostasis.
 It works to balance the activity of osteoclasts (cells that break down old bone) and osteoblasts (cells that build new bone).
-When fall, this balance shifts in favor of bone resorption.
+When estrogen levels fall, this balance shifts in favor of bone resorption.

 Pharmaceutical AIs have been shown to accelerate bone loss, approximately doubling the rate of physiological bone loss seen after menopause.
 This leads to a clinically significant increase in the risk for osteoporosis and fragility fractures, particularly of the spine.
 Studies have shown that the fracture risk in postmenopausal women taking AIs can increase by as much as 60%.